Defaults, Inheritance and Overrides

 Path Resolution

-Relative paths will be resolved relative to the config file (when using the CLI) or base_dir arg (when using the API):
+When including files by path, relative paths will be resolved relative to the config file (when using the CLI) or base_dir arg (when using the API):

 config.py